Seagate/cloudfuse/README.md

 behaving with the rest of their machine.
 Visit [here](tools/health-monitor/README.md) to set it up.

 ## Features compared to blobfuse2
-- Supports any S3 compatable storage
+- Supports any S3 compatible storage
 - Adds a GUI to configure and start mounts
 - Runs on Windows using WinFSP in foreground or as a Windows service